 If any provision or application of this policy shall be held invalid, such invalidity shall pertain only to that specific provision or application, and shall not affect the other provisions of this ordinance which can be given effect without the invalid provision or application.

-- Use of the rooms is limited to two hours per day.
-However if the rooms are not scheduled, users may remain, but must vacate when another group wants the room.
+- Use of the GSRs is limited to two hours per day.
+However, if the rooms are not reserved, users may continue using the room until a new user requests use.

-- Rooms must be left in the condition in which they were found.
+- GSRs must be left in the condition in which they were found.
 Destruction or defacement of Library property will not be tolerated and the room user will be required to bear the cost of any damage to the GSR.
 If a user notices damage upon entering a room, it should be immediately reported to a staff member.

 - Loud or disturbing noise or behavior will not be permitted.

-- All Library materials must be returned to the departments from which they came.
+- If used, all Library materials must be returned to the departments from which they came.

-- The Library is not responsible for personal items left in the rooms.
+- The Library is not responsible for personal items left in a GSRs.

-(i) a valid full-service library card in good standing from the Morristown & Morris Township Library or
+(a) a valid full-service library card in good standing from the Morristown & Morris Township Library;

-(ii) a M.A.I.N.
-Library card ( Morris Area Information Network) or
+(b) a MAIN Library card (Morris Area Information Network)

-- To reserve a room the following must be provided:
+- To reserve a GSR the following must be provided:

-(a) the full name of the person reserving the rooms,
+(a) the full name of the person reserving the room,

-(b) their MMT or M.A.I.N. library card number or valid NJ driver’s license number,
+(b) their MMT or MAIN library card number or valid state-issued (or school-issued) photo ID number,

 (c) the telephone number of the person reserving the room, and